Goldman Sachs to buy Dutch asset manager NNIP for around $2 billion - Up News Info

 “The combined investment expertise and scale will enhance the service offering to NN Investment Partners’ clients, including NN Group,” said NN CEO David Knibbe.

-NN said the sale of NNIP will improve its Solvency II ratio by 17 percentage points and extra capital would be used for acquisitions or additional returns to shareholders.
+NN said the sale of NNIP will improve its Solvency II ratio by 17 percentage points, from 209% at the end of June, and proceeds would be used for acquisitions or additional returns to shareholders.
+The ratio is a measure of how much extra money it has to act as a cushion should markets fall.

+“Given the company’s already strong capital position which is sufficient to fund its organic growth opportunities, and the lack of obvious M&A targets, the potential for significant excess capital returns in the coming year(s) is apparent,” said Credit Suisse in a comment on the deal.
+It said the the price Goldman paid was slightly higher than expected.

-The Dutch firm’s asset management arm had also attracted interest from other insurers and asset managers, including UBS , Germany’s DWS and U.S. name Nuveen, Reuters reported in June. ($1 = 0.8565 euros) (Reporting by Toby Sterling, Rachel Armstrong and Pam Barbaglia; Editing by Ana Nicolaci da Costa)
+The Dutch firm’s asset management arm had also attracted interest from other insurers and asset managers, including UBS , Germany’s DWS and U.S. name Nuveen, Reuters reported in June. ($1 = 0.8565 euros) (Reporting by Toby Sterling, Rachel Armstrong and Pam Barbaglia; Editing by Ana Nicolaci da Costa and Emelia Sithole-Matarise)